HOW TO PREVENT BABY BALD SPOTS?

 If you’ve established a sleep routine, chances are you’re placing baby at the same end of the cot each time you put them down to sleep.
 This means they will tend to turn and rest their head in one direction more the other (especially if one side of the cot is against a wall) meaning pressure on the hair and skin is not distributed evenly, leaving your babe with bald patches and flat spots.

 Try alternating the end of the cot you place baby’s feet to even things up!

 Try to avoid washing baby’s hair too often.
+Baby’s hair doesn’t actually need shampoo or conditioner as it is perfectly capable of self-cleaning.
 Even if you’re bathing daily, you don’t need to wash baby’s hair daily.
-You might want to re-think the baby shampoo and conditioner too...
-Baby’s hair doesn’t need shampoo or conditioner as it is perfectly capable of self-cleaning.
-Rinsing with water is a much better option as it won’t strip natural oils from the hair, keeping hair follicles moisturised and therefore less susceptible to knotting and breakage.
+We know those tiny bottles are tempting but you might want to re-think the baby shampoo and conditioner ...
+Rinsing with water is a much better option as it won’t strip natural oils from baby's hair, keeping the hair follicles moisturised and less susceptible to knotting and breakage.